vedantvasugupta/SOMASExtended/README.md

 Why there are so many interfaces?
 - because golang hates cyclic dependency.
 For example, for server to call agent functions and agent to call server functions at the same time, it will cause circular dependency.
 But - if we put interfaces in a common package, we can avoid this problem.

-why is the main called MI_256.go?
+why is the main called SOMAS_Extended.go?
 - because that's the name of agent in our original project (military intelligence agent 256).
 Rename it as you like!

 This project architecture is very different from the current one!